 How can the public get involved?

 The public plays a crucial role in the project and public participation is encouraged throughout each phase.
 WAPA and SMUD are committed to keeping the public informed and involved in all stages of the project's development, and to communicating regularly and providing the public with updates throughout the development of the project.
 The project website will be updated frequently, and project representatives are available to respond to general inquiries or requests for information that are sent to email@example.com.

-The project underwent two scoping periods – the first from December 2015 to April 2016 and the second from January 2017 to March 2017 – so the two agencies could share project information and invite the public to comment on the scope of the project, potential impacts, or other concerns.
+The project underwent two scoping periods - the first from December 2015 to April 2016 and the second from January 2017 to March 2017 - so the agencies could share project information and invite the public to comment on the scope of the project, potential impacts, or other concerns.
 WAPA and SMUD considered every public comment received during the public scoping periods, including comments about project study corridor areas and alternatives.

 What is the project schedule?

 WAPA and SMUD initiated the environmental review process on December 18, 2015.
 A final decision on the project will not be made until after the environmental review process is completed, which is expected in early 2020.
 If WAPA and SMUD decide to move forward with the proposed project after the environmental review and other preliminary analyses (including regional transmission assessments) are completed, then the agencies would finalize designs and the project construction timeline.

 Why is an environmental review being conducted?

 Federal and state environmental laws require that WAPA and SMUD identify potentially significant environmental impacts from the proposed CoSu Line and avoid or mitigate those impacts.
 This is being done through the preparation of a joint EIS/EIR pursuant to the National Environmental Policy Act (NEPA) and California Environmental Quality Act (CEQA).
 WAPA is the lead federal agency under NEPA and SMUD is the lead agency under CEQA.